-EverGreen is 100% local renewable power.
-Currently, EverGreen is made up of geothermal power and local solar.
-EverGreen has a premium of $0.025 per kilowatt-hour which is about $13 more per month for the average residential customer.
+EverGreen is 100% local renewable power from geothermal and solar.
+The premium for EverGreen is 2.5 cents per kilowatt-hour or about $13 more per month for the average residential customer.
 For those who want to help pioneer a clean energy economy, you can switch to EverGreen at any time!
 Learn more.

 Does this mean our hillsides will turn into solar farms?

 Definitely not.
 There are enough existing structures and parking lots to provide a large percentage of our needs.
 Sonoma Clean Power also purchases geothermal power from the Geysers facility, a technology that makes power by pumping treated wastewater from Sonoma County into the ground where hot rocks heat the water to make steam and run turbines.
 Ground-mounted solar systems may also be constructed, but they will be subject to all of the normal environmental compliance reviews.

 What is the story on Renewable Energy Credits (RECs)?